TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 Of course, it's impossible to train the raw data directly.
 So we provide the below function：

+## Class processData.processData

+`mapping_path`：The file which stores the mapping of id and app_name.
+`stop_app_path`：The file which stores the stop app.
+These stop apps won't treat as the training data for App2Vec.
+`ignore_all`：True is full cut mode, False is select cut mode.

 ### Function: `processData.processData.csv2training_data`

 Goal: Prepare the training data of App2Vec.